neuefische/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

 # Recap 3: Rick and Morty App

-In this recap project you are going to work in a group to create a single page app for browsing all the characters of the famous tv show "Rick and Morty".
+In this recap project, you are going to create a single page app for browsing all the characters of the famous tv show "Rick and Morty".

+You are going to work in a group.
+Create **only one project per group** using the ["Create the Project" guide](./README.md#create-the-project-with-starter-code) below!

+---

 ## API